jayygokani/itpl/README.md

 # Part 1: docker for development

 ## Task 1 :
-Create a Dockerfile named dev-Dockerfile for the application and deploy it , note that you're not allowed to use host network so deploy it accordingly
+Create a Dockerfile named develop.Dockerfile for the application and deploy it , note that you're not allowed to use host network so deploy it accordingly
 Once you deploy it, and access it using your browser, you will see the counter is increased by one and you should be able to see it's logs in the terminal whenever we click the button.
 What we want is to increase it by 10.

 ## Task 2: